Norman, OK · Homeowner Guide

 Worth knowing: if you live in Norman's OU football game-day footprint (basically anywhere within a 1-mile radius of Memorial Stadium), schedule your roof replacement during summer or winter — not fall game weekends.
 Crews can't access driveways with parked cars and game-day noise restrictions affect early-morning starts.

-Choosing a roofer in Norman
+Choosing a Roof Replacement Contractor in Norman

 Need a vetted Norman roofer?